What it's like to live near the world's most heavily guarded border

-TONGIL CHON, South Korea — North Korea and South Korea will hold their first high-level talks in two years Tuesday within the Demilitarized Zone — the most heavily guarded border in the world.
+TONGIL CHON, South Korea — North Korea and South Korea held their first high-level talks in two years Tuesday within the Demilitarized Zone — the most heavily guarded border in the world.

 Artillery, rockets and other weapons line both sides, as well as hundreds of thousands of soldiers.